dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

     s3://dreamfactory-hosted-assets/third-party/maxmind/GeoLiteCity.dat

-This file is updated every month by the DreamFactory Analytics team.
+This file is updated every month by the DreamFactory Software team.

 If you are running Scala Kinesis Enrich, you will need a local copy of this file.
 Right-click on this [Download link] [glc-download] to save it down locally via CloudFront CDN.